Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Problem Setting and Background

 Consider a binary classification setting in which our data is defined by continuous, non-sensitive features $X$, sensitive attributes $S = \{0,1\}$, and labels $Y = \{0, 1\}$.
 Using these parameters, we can define our data distribution as a mixture of conditional distributions $P_0(x) = \Pr(X|S = 0, Y=0)$, $P_1(x) = \Pr(X|S = 0, Y=1)$, $Q_0(x) = \Pr(X|S = 1, Y=0)$, and $Q_1(x) = \Pr(X|S = 1, Y=1)$.
 From this definition, we can refer to our groups as $P$, to be the group where $S=0$ and $Q$, to be the group where $S=1$.
 Further, we make an equal prior assumption ($P(Y=0| S = s) = P(Y=1|S = s)$ for all $s$).
 We discuss a relaxation of this assumption in Section \ref{sec:real_data}.
 For our model, we consider a split classifier setting where we train a different classifier for $P$ and $Q$.
-Under the assumption of infinite model complexity (and sufficient group information), any model will converge towards the split classifier setting \citep{wang2021split}. \paragraph{Goal.} Our central aim is to examine how different underlying data distributions ($P_0, P_1, Q_0,$ and $Q_1$) affect the fundamental trade-off among fairness, privacy, and accuracy for a classifier.
+Under the assumption of infinite model complexity (and sufficient group information), any model will converge towards the split classifier setting \citep{wang2021split}.

+\textbf{Goal.} Our central aim is to examine how different underlying data distributions ($P_0, P_1, Q_0,$ and $Q_1$) affect the fundamental trade-off between fairness, privacy, and accuracy for a classifier.

-\paragraph{Privacy.} We consider differential privacy in this paper as defined below:
+\textbf{Privacy.} We consider differential privacy in this paper as defined below: